TDMillar-Biology/PS5_VPN_P2P/README.md

 Make sure your console is connected to your PC via ethernet!

 ### 3. Clone and Run the Script
-Clone this repository to your Ubuntu machine:
+Clone this repository to your Linux machine:

 ```bash
 git clone https://github.com/TDMillar-Biology/PS5_VPN_P2P/